saylesss88/nix-book/src/nix/hardening_NixOS.md

 > ❗️NOTE: You cannot effectively use Firejail with Flatpak apps because of how
 > their sandboxing technologies operate.

+Apps that don't have a flatpak equivalent can be further hardened with bubblewrap independently but bubblewrap is not needed on Flatpak apps.

 Because of this limited native MAC (Mandatory Access Control) support on NixOS, using Flatpak is often a good approach to get sandboxing and isolation for many GUI apps.